Reez-coder/Grid-Forming-Inverter-Control-Simulation/README.md

 | ![](VCQREFdroopANDVCQdroop.png)<br><br>**Fig 6**: $$\( V_{cq} \)$$ under droop control | The quadrature voltage remains near zero even under the droop-generated reference, confirming axis decoupling and proper droop-PI cascade performance. |

+## Conclusion
+ This work successfully designed and implemented PI and droop control strategies for a three phase grid-forming inverter, demonstrated using Simulink and Simscape.
+The control strategy effectively enabled decoupled regulation of voltage and current in the synchronous 𝑑𝑞 frame.
+ Simulation results confirm accurate voltage regulation, effective axis decoupling, and stable power-sharing performance, validating the robustness of the proposed control architecture under dynamic conditions.